 I highly recommend reading ‘Romans Chapter 2: Part 1‘ and ‘Part 2‘ if you haven’t already.
-Part 1 covers the Scriptural definition of a ‘circumcised heart’ that Paul mentions in Romans 2:29, and how it is “not new” in the “New” Testament.
-Part 2 explains how the Roman believers who kept the Law of Moses (which Paul does not condemn) were being taught the Law by those who were not practicing what they preached (which Paul does condemn, for it dishonors God).
+Part 1 covers the Scriptural definition of the ‘circumcised heart’ that Paul mentions in Romans 2:29, and how it is “not new” in the “New” Testament.
+Part 2 explains how the Roman believers in Jesus who kept the Law of Moses (which Paul did not condemn), were being taught the Law by those who were not practicing what they preached (which Paul did condemn, because it dishonors God).

 That leads us full circle back to verses 28 & 29 ~

 Romans 2:28-29 28For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
 29But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.
 His praise is not from man but from God.

 These verses (or just parts of them) have been “plucked out” of the chapter and touted as proof that the Apostle Paul taught against the Law of Moses.
 This couldn’t be further from the truth, and is very apparent if one reads the whole letter in context without cherry-picking a verse here or part of a sentence there.